Limoncello

 My latest discovery!
 Great to make in December, when you see those 5-pound crates of Clementines in the grocery store!

-• After you add the last citrus zest, wait 2 or 3 days and then add the sugar and water.
+• After you add the last citrus zest, wait 2 or 3 days and then add the sugar, water and clementine juice.

 • This turns out more of an orangish-yellow, but not as bright orange as the clementines.
-But really delicious!
+Still really delicious!

 limoncello